hashicorp/katakoda/terraform-custom-provider-workshop/setup-verification.md

 ### Verify HashiCups API is running

-When the HashiCups API is running, you will see log messages in your terminal window
+When the HashiCups API is running, you will see log messages in your terminal window.

 Once you see the following message in the HashiCups logs, verify that HashiCups is running.